Pantavisor State Format¶

 name | string | mandatory | logger daemon name |

-This JSON allows to configure a condition.
-An example of this looks like:
+This JSON allows to configure a container driver.
+An example would look like:

 Key | Value | Default | Description |